Department of Labor Logo United States Department of Labor

 Changes in occupational classification

 The 1997 and 1998 OEWS estimates used an occupational classification system that was specific to the OEWS program.
 In 1999, the OEWS program adopted the federal Standard Occupational Classification (SOC) system.
-The 1999–May 2009 estimates are based on the 2000 version of the SOC.
+The 1999–May 2009 estimates were based on the 2000 version of the SOC.

 Changes in industry classification and survey scope

 The 1997–2001 OEWS estimates used the Standard Industrial Classification (SIC) system.
 In 2002, the OEWS program switched from the SIC to the 2002 North American Industry Classification System (NAICS).
-Updates to the NAICS system were adopted in the May 2008 estimates (2007 NAICS), May 2012 estimates (2012 NAICS), and May 2017 estimates (2017 NAICS).
+Updates to the NAICS system were adopted in the May 2008 estimates (2007 NAICS), May 2012 estimates (2012 NAICS), May 2017 estimates (2017 NAICS), and May 2022 estimates (2022 NAICS).

 Beginning with the May 2014 estimates, gambling establishments and casino hotels owned by local governments were moved from the OEWS local government industry (9993) to NAICS 7132 Gambling Industries and 72112 Casino Hotels, respectively.